nickjoven/phase-1-project-Lari-Nick/README.md

 ## Project goal: create a 'lite' version of reddit with content displayed from the reddit API

-The content will show in two places: a block of posts across the top of the page that display on page load, consisting of something like top posts from r/all, and a main content section that is only populated when a user submits a form.
-The minimum requirement for form submission is a subreddit title, but the user should be able to select (by dropdown) search options such as sort method, number of posts to display, unit of time, and length of time.
-Default values for the search options should be top posts from the past 24 hours.
+A block of posts across the top of the page will display on page load, consisting of something like top posts from r/all, additional content will appear after the a user submits a form.
+The minimum requirement for form submission is a subreddit title, but the user should be able to select (by dropdown) search options such as sort method and unit of time (past hour, day, week).

 Specifications:

-The top container will be a div.
-On page load, this div will be populated with child divs that have
+Posts will be summarized into a single card with an image background (generic default if n/a) and text overlaid.
+The following elements will be appended to the DOM using db info:
 - a background image
 - a heading/div element with a subreddit name
 - a heading/div element a thread title
 - a heading/div element with a number of upvotes

-Each of these should come straight from the database.

-The user will submit info through a form to display content in the main container.
+The user will submit info through a form to display additional content in the main container.
 This container will be a div that, upon form submission, will display child divs for different posts, each with
 - a thumbnail
 - a heading/div element with a subreddit name
 - a heading/div element a thread title